-Saving a PDA application to the PDA is similar to saving a file to a Memory Card, with a few execptions.
+Saving a PDA application to the PDA is similar to saving a file to a Memory Card, with a few exceptions.
 After saving, McxExecFlag() should be used to embed "PDA application flag" information in the FAT.
-Also, in order to avoid writing PDA application programs to alternate sectors, McxShowTrans() and McxHideTrans() must be used before and after the file save.
-(The embedding of "PDA application flag" information should be performed as necessary.
-It is not required.)
+Also, in order to avoid writing PDA application programs to alternate sectors, McxShowTrans() and McxHideTrans() must be used before and after the file save. ("PDA application flag" information should be embedded as necessary.
+It is not required.
+Calling McxShowTrans() and McxHideTrans() when reading a file is also not required.)